The Growing Threat to Your Home's Electronics

 What Causes Electrical Surges?

-- Lightning strikes: A nearby lightning strike can send thousands of volts through power lines and into your home's wiring in milliseconds — far faster than any individual device surge protector can respond
+- Lightning strikes: A nearby lightning strike can send thousands of volts through power lines and into your home's wiring in milliseconds — far faster than any individual device surge protector can respond.
+Milwaukee's position near Lake Michigan means summer thunderstorms are frequent and can be severe.

-- Utility grid switching: Power companies regularly switch between transmission lines and substations; this switching creates transient voltage spikes on the distribution system
+- Utility grid switching: Power companies regularly switch between transmission lines and substations to manage load; this switching creates transient voltage spikes on the distribution system.
+Summer peak demand periods — when everyone's air conditioner is running simultaneously — trigger more frequent switching events.

-- Internal surges: Large appliances — air conditioners, refrigerators, dryers — create voltage spikes on your home's internal wiring each time they cycle on and off
+- Internal surges: Large appliances — air conditioners, refrigerators, dryers — create voltage spikes on your home's internal wiring each time their compressor or motor cycles on and off.
+These internal surges are smaller than lightning events but are far more frequent — potentially hundreds per day — and degrade sensitive electronics over time.

-- Downed power lines: Storm damage to electrical infrastructure can introduce massive voltage irregularities to connected homes
+- Downed power lines: Storm damage to electrical infrastructure can introduce massive voltage irregularities to connected homes.
+Milwaukee's mature urban tree canopy creates significant downed-line risk during ice storms and high-wind events.

 Why Individual Outlet Surge Protectors Are Not Enough